 Application/cleaning: The urethra bowl pessary is labelled as a therapeutic product and may only be used by one patient.
 It is cleaned under running water without the use of disinfectants.
 Any mucus or blood residue can be carefully removed with a soft toothbrush.
 The devices should be stored hygienically in a clean container if possible.
 We recommend (and offer) to use a clean box to store the device overnight.
 In case our adjustment rings are used to choose the right size providers should consider our evaluation for cleaning and sterilisation.
-To adapt the right model of urogynaecological devices in outpatient units we offer sets (only for adaption), which have been evaluated for disinfection with PERFEKTAN®ACTIVE by Dr.Schumacher GmbH, allowing that size and/ models can already be adapted individually before use.
+Our class IIa products such as urogynaecological devices may also be used to choose the right model because they have been evaluated for cleaning and disinfection and for compatibility with PERFEKTAN ®ACTIVE by Dr. Schumacher GmbH.
+This means that the size and/or the model can already be adapted in outpatient clinics.

 Side effects/ complications: Although pessaries are a safe form of treatment, they are a "foreign body".
 Therefore, the most common side effect is increased discharge and possibly odour.
-This side effect can be minimised by using an acidic vaginal get and/or a lubricating cream, which also prevents itching.
+This side effect can be minimised by using an acidic vaginal gel and/or a lubricating cream, which also prevents itching.
 During a bowel movement, the pessary may become deeper and, in the worst case, dislodge.
 The patient should then be instructed to feel the pessary and fix it back up in the vagina.
 Postmenopausal women with a thin vaginal mucosa are more susceptible to vaginal ulceration when using a pessary.
 Treatment with oestrogen cream can make the vaginal mucosa more resistant to erosion, as oestrogen reduces inflammation and promotes epithelial maturation.
 Prolonged use and/or oestrogen deficiency can lead to pressure symptoms in the vaginal mucosa.
 This is most serious if a pessary is forgotten and may then be difficult to remove.
 In the case of absolute intolerance, a smaller Urethra Bowl Pessary should be chosen, and in the case of frequent slippage, a different model, e.g. a cup or cube pessary, which should be changed daily.
 To prevent tissue expansion and pressure discomfort patients are advised to change the Urethral Bowl Pessary daily.